Kanboard Documentation

 AuthenticationProviderInterfaceBase interface for other authentication interfaces

-PreAuthenticationProviderInterfaceThe user is already authenticated when reaching the application, web servers usually define some environment variables
+PreAuthenticationProviderInterfaceThe user is already authenticated when reaching the application; web servers usually define some environment variables

 OAuthAuthenticationProviderInterfaceOAuth2 providers

-PostAuthenticationProviderInterfaceTwo-Factor auhentication drivers, ask for confirmation code
+PostAuthenticationProviderInterfaceTwo-Factor authentication drivers, ask for a confirmation code

 Examples of authentication providers:

-• The default Database method implements PasswordAuthenticationProviderInterface and SessionCheckProviderInterface
+• The default Database method implements PasswordAuthenticationProviderInterface and SessionCheckProviderInterface.

-• The Reverse-Proxy method implements PreAuthenticationProviderInterface and SessionCheckProviderInterface
+• The Reverse-Proxy method implements PreAuthenticationProviderInterface and SessionCheckProviderInterface.

-• The Google method implements OAuthAuthenticationProviderInterface
+• The Google method implements OAuthAuthenticationProviderInterface.

-• The LDAP method implements PasswordAuthenticationProviderInterface
+• The LDAP method implements PasswordAuthenticationProviderInterface.

-• The RememberMe cookie method implements PreAuthenticationProviderInterface
+• The RememberMe cookie method implements PreAuthenticationProviderInterface.

-• The Two-Factor TOTP method implements PostAuthenticationProviderInterface
+• The Two-Factor TOTP method implements PostAuthenticationProviderInterface.

 Authentication Workflow